danwardvs/Mouse-Math/README.md

 Controls
 ===========

-Arrow keys to move point around.
+Arrow keys/WASD to move the point around.
+Click/Space to fire bullets at the mouse cursor.